 Capitalize when used as part of an official title.
 Lowercase on general reference.
-He serves as an Alumni Director.
-Director of Advancement Colin Finn.
-One of the directors on staff.
+Director of Advancement Colin Finn.One of the directors on staff.

 directions

 Lowercase directions but capitalize regions: Drive south to the interstate.
 The South is humid during the summer.